learnapollo/learnapollo/content/exercises/react-02.md

 ## Goal

-The **goal** of this exercise is to do our first simple query using the Apollo Client and expose its result to the Pokedex component.
+The **goal** of this exercise is to display information on your very own trainer node.
+With will learn how to use the Apollo Client to send queries that fetch data from a GraphQL server.
 Furthermore, we will explore how to use the Redux DevTools in combination with Apollo.

 ## Introduction